grm34/ZenMaxBuilder/docs/index.md

         -m, --msg          [message]    send message on Telegram -f, --file            [file]    send file on Telegram -z, --zip     [Image.gz-dtb]    create flashable zip
-        -d, --debug                     start compilation in debug mode
+        -p, --patch                     apply a patch to a kernel -r, --revert                    revert a patch to a kernel -d, --debug                     start compilation in debug mode

 <br>